jbeeko/dson/README.md

 TL;DR Create a model using Algebraic Data Types (ADTs) then use the model to create a compiler for that domain.
 The compiler can then be plugged into tools like Atom or VisualStudio Code it enforce the domain constraints and edit time.
 The end result is a kind of "typed YAML".

 With these tools it should be possible to create systems that automate the REST CRUD interactions for domain models.
 In some ways this is a "Back to the Future" idea a return of COBOL copybooks, record editors and 3270 terminals.
+Or perhaps as a kind of "typed YAML" and there are efforts out there to do that.
+But this proposal is different because it is not adding another "schema language" but rather building the schema from the implementation language.

 ---

 # Domain Modeling

-We start with the idea of useing a typed functional language, or more specifically a language with Algabraic Data Types (ADT) to model a domain for example as described by Scott Wlaschin in [this series](http://fsharpforfunandprofit.com/posts/designing-with-types-intro/).
+We start with the idea of using a typed functional language, or more specifically a language with Algebraic Data Types (ADT) to model a domain for example as described by Scott Wlaschin in [this series](http://fsharpforfunandprofit.com/posts/designing-with-types-intro/).

 Here is a simple model of a contact based on Scott's series.
 You can see a contact consists of a name a mandatory primary contact method and any number of secondary contact methods.
 The contact methods may be mailing addresses, emails or phone numbers.